The-Sole-Supplier/sole-deployer/README.md

 ### `kubeconfig_data`

 Base64 encoded config for the target Kubernetes cluster.
+Must be provided when `manifest_locations` is included.

 ### `env_files`